Kinhost dot Org

 Entities - for this exercise, the emotional fragments or "feel entities" in question may also be parts, people, stowaways, subsystems, emotional parts (EPs), memories, or "just" emotions.
 The best way to treat them is as living feeling entities (perhaps "stowaways" or refugees) that are attempting to reunite with us.
 We've found that when we treat these entities as refugees returning after exile with compassion and warmth and welcoming that magic can happen.
 Please try to reframe these painful feels that come up like someone who was lost for a long time, scared and frightened of being abandoned or left behind — and is finally able to come home.
 They're asking to be accepted and embraced.
 Please enter the exercise prepared to be compassionate with yourselves and with your feelings.

-Probably best done from a safe emotional space, but if you can do this it may provide a safe emotional space if you don't already have one.
+Probably best done from a safe emotional space, but if you can do these exercises, they may provide a safe emotional space where you don't already have one.
+If you are not safe in the present, if any sort of abuse is still going on today, please seek professional assistance from a domestic violence agency.

 1. When going through things (photos, memorabilia, paperwork…) and feels start to come up — pay attention to the painful feels.
 Anxiety, anguish, regrets, guilt, fear, recoil, nausea, insecurity, etc. Stay in the present and lightly detached from the painful feelings through the exercise.